Slaedr/FVENS/Readme.md

 FVENS
 =====

 This is a cell-centered finite volume solver for the two-dimensional compressible Euler equations.
 Unstructured grids having both triangles and quadrangles are supported.
 It includes MUSCL (variable extrapolation) reconstruction using either Green-Gauss or weighted least-squares methods.
 WENO (weighted essentially non-oscillatory), MUSCL and linear reconstructions are availble with the Van Albada limiter for MUSCL reconstruction, and the Barth-Jespersen and Venkatakrishnan limiters for linear reconstruction.
-A number of numerical convective fluxes are available - local Lax-Friedrichs (Rusanov), Van Leer flux vector splitting, HLL (Harten - Lax - Van Leer), HLLC and Roe-Pike.
+A number of numerical convective fluxes are available - local Lax-Friedrichs (Rusanov), Van Leer flux vector splitting, AUSM, HLL (Harten - Lax - Van Leer), HLLC and Roe-Pike.
 Modified average gradients are used for viscous fluxes.

 Currently, only steady-state problems are supported.
 Both explicit and implicit pseudo-time stepping are avaible.
 Explicit time-stepping uses the forward Euler scheme while implicit time stepping uses the backward Euler scheme; both use local time-steps.
 A number of linear solvers and preconditioners are available.